jscaii/stream-virgil-sandbox/README.md

 You will need an account with [Stream](https://getstream.io/accounts/signup/) and [Virgil](https://dashboard.virgilsecurity.com/signup).
 Once you've created your accounts, place your credentials in `backend/.env`.
 You can use `backend/.env.example` as a reference for what credentials are required.

-This tutorial uses the following package versions:

-* Node 11.14.0
-* Yarn 1.17.0
-* Stream Chat 0.13.3
-* Stream Chat React 0.6.26
-* Virgil Crypto 3.2.0
-* Virgil SDK 5.3.0
-* Virgil e3Kit 0.5.3
-* Express 4.17.1

-Except for `node` and `yarn`, all of these dependencies are declared in `backend/package.json` and `frontend/package.json`.

 ## Step 0.
 Setup the Backend
 For our React frontend to interact with Stream and Virgil, the